Polio: Transmission

-Factors that increase the risk of polio infection or affect the severity of the disease include immune deficiency, malnutrition, physical activity immediately following the onset of paralysis, skeletal muscle injury due to injection of vaccines or therapeutic agents, and pregnancy.
+Factors that increase the risk of polio infection include pregnancy, being very old or very young, immune deficiency, and malnutrition.
 Although the virus can cross the maternal-fetal barrier during pregnancy, the fetus does not appear to be affected by either maternal infection or polio vaccination.
 Maternal antibodies also cross the placenta, providing passive immunity that protects the infant from polio infection during the first few months of life.

 Pathophysiology

 Poliovirus enters the body through the mouth, infecting the first cells with which it comes in contact – the pharynx and intestinal mucosa.
 It gains entry by binding to an immunoglobulin-like receptor, known as the poliovirus receptor or CD155, on the cell membrane.
 The virus then hijacks the host cell's own machinery, and begins to replicate.
 Poliovirus divides within gastrointestinal cells for about a week, from where it spreads to the tonsils (specifically the follicular dendritic cells residing within the tonsilar germinal centers), the intestinal lymphoid tissue including the M cells of Peyer's patches, and the deep cervical and mesenteric lymph nodes, where it multiplies abundantly.
 The virus is subsequently absorbed into the bloodstream.

 Known as viremia, the presence of a virus in the bloodstream enables it to be widely distributed throughout the body.
 Poliovirus can survive and multiply within the blood and lymphatics for long periods of time, sometimes as long as 17 weeks.
 In a small percentage of cases, it can spread and replicate in other sites, such as brown fat, the reticuloendothelial tissues, and muscle.
 This sustained replication causes a major viremia, and leads to the development of minor influenza-like symptoms.
 Rarely, this may progress and the virus may invade the central nervous system, provoking a local inflammatory response.
 In most cases, this causes a self-limiting inflammation of the meninges, the layers of tissue surrounding the brain, which is known as nonparalytic aseptic meningitis.
 Penetration of the CNS provides no known benefit to the virus, and is quite possibly an incidental deviation of a normal gastrointestinal infection.
 The mechanisms by which poliovirus spreads to the CNS are poorly understood, but it appears to be primarily a chance event – largely independent of the age, gender, or socioeconomic position of the individual.